measurement-kit/measurement-kit/README.md

 - [traceroute for Android](https://github.com/measurement-kit/measurement-kit/blob/master/include/measurement_kit/traceroute/android.hpp) (with which you can send individual traceroute probes with a specified payload and TTL)

+In the short term we plan to add to MeasurementKit:

+- the [network diagnostic tool](https://github.com/ndt-project/ndt/wiki/NDTTestMethodology) network performance test

+- the functionality to communicate with the [OONI backend](https://github.com/TheTorProject/ooni-backend)

+- more OONI tests

-Future short-term plans include implementing all possible OONI tests, adding network performance tests (such as [NDT](https://github.com/ndt-project/ndt)), adding building-blocks functionalities such as [uTP](https://github.com/bittorrent/libutp), implementing facilities to communitate with the [OONI backend](https://github.com/TheTorProject/ooni-backend), implementing traceroute for iOS.
+Other functionalities that we would like to add are building-blocks functionalities such as [uTP](https://github.com/bittorrent/libutp), and traceroute for iOS.

 To compile MeasurementKit for Android, see the README.md file contained in the `mobile/android` directory of this repository.